A visionary leader

 Why did Cooper create the Australian Aborigines’ League?

 While he was living at Footscray, Cooper met other Aboriginal people who wanted political change.
 Together they created the Australian Aborigines’ League in 1936.
-The Australian Aborigines’ League lobbied state and federal governments to improve the lives and rights of Aboriginal people.
+The League lobbied state and federal governments to improve the lives and rights of Aboriginal people.

 Between 1933 and 1938 Cooper gathered signatures for a petition to the King asking for Aboriginal representation in the federal parliament.
-He collected nearly 2000 signatures, but the Commonwealth Government refused to send the petition to King George VI.
+He collected nearly 2000 signatures, but the Australian Government refused to send the petition to King George VI.

 Research task